Read all about Benjamin Moore Swiss Coffee, plus see 26 real homes that use it!

 Just don’t forget that Swiss Coffee CAN show off its yellow undertones from time to time depending on the lighting and surrounding decor colors.

-Make sure you use paint swatches in the areas where you’re considering this color to see exactly how it will read before you slap it up on your walls!
+Make sure you use paint swatches (my favorite kind are these re-usable, re-positionable peel and stick samples) in the areas where you’re considering this color to see exactly how it will read before you slap it up on your walls!

 What colors look good with BM Swiss Coffee?